DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 Picture

-Carol Millard, high soprano David Edgar Walther, bass-baritone Danute Mileika, mezzo-soprano
+Carol Millard, high soprano David Edgar Walther, bass Danute Mileika, mezzo-soprano

 as beings before the birth of all things, and also as window, sofa, table, closet, pen, paper, also as beings after the end of all things.